 If you’re a luxury traveler embarking on a 5* resort holiday with private transfers, then you’ll get away with a hard wheelie suitcase.

-But for everyone else, use a backpack.
+But for everyone else, use a backpack like this.
 They’re light, easy to carry, and won’t get muddy or wet (as you won’t have to drag it through the tea plantations or muddy roads).